BII-Lab/DNS-layer-Fragmentation/README.md

 Construction
 ------------

-To compile the code, make sure your have install golang 1.4 version and  already compiled go dns lib written by miekg(https://github.com/miekg/dns).
+To compile the code, make sure your have install golang 1.4 version and  already compiled go dns lib written by miekg(https://github.com/miekg/dns).You can find introduction's in miekg's github.To simply get and compile miekg's package in golang, just run:

+	go get github.com/miekg/dns
+	go build github.com/miekg/dns

+Then you can compile the code in this repository by:

 	go get github.com/BII-Lab/DNS-layer-Fragmentation
 	go build github.com/BII-Lab/DNS-layer-Fragmentation/ClientProxy
 	go build github.com/BII-Lab/DNS-layer-Fragmentation/ServerProxy

 Server Installation